ardra1111/ardra1111/README.md

 -  **⚡ Fun fact:**

-   I can enter the code zone for hours, fueled by pure problem-solving passion and the satisfaction of a bug squashed!
+   Hours can vanish while I'm deep in the code zone, completely absorbed by the challenge of debugging.
+But the frustration melts away when the project finally clicks into place, and it's the most satisfying feeling!

 <!---
 ardra1111/ardra1111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.